winlinadmin7/it-infrastructure-fundamentals/README.md

 Understand the system before changing it.

 An operating system manages processes, memory, storage, permissions, and background services.
+I look at processes, memory usage, storage, permissions, and background services.
-Before making adjustments, I identify which layer is involved and how changes may affect dependent services.
+Before I touch anything, I identify which layer is involved and how the change might affect other services that depend on it.

 Measure it before applying a chosen intervention.

-I review logs, system state, and recent changes before applying fixes.
-Controlled intervention prevents reactive guessing and reduces unnecessary disruption.
+I review event logs, system state, recent updates, and configuration history before applying a fix.
+I avoid reactive changes.
+Controlled intervention reduces disruption and prevents secondary issues.

 Patch with discipline.